 Conventional therapy with calcium and active vitamin D supplementation has been associated with worsening hypercalciuria, renal stones, ectopic calcifications, impaired renal function, and nephrocalcinosis.
 PTH therapy enhances renal calcium reabsorption and contributes to improved renal phosphate clearance.

-Recombinant human PTH (rhPTH) (1-84) therapy has been approved as an adjunct to conventional treatments in Europe and in the United States.
-PTH(1-84) has been shown to lower urinary calcium losses and serum phosphate levels and allows the patient to decrease the dose of calcium and calcitriol required to maintain target serum calcium concentration.
+3. Recombinant human PTH (rhPTH) (1-84; currently unavailable) has been shown to lower urinary calcium losses and serum phosphate levels and allows the patient to decrease the dose of calcium and calcitriol required to maintain target serum calcium concentration.
 It also makes it possible to achieve normal serum phosphate and urine calcium levels.
 The majority of patients are able to stop or lower the dose of calcium and calcitriol supplementation required to maintain serum calcium concentration in the low-normal reference range.
+PTH(1-84) was approved by the FDA to control hypocalcemia in patients with hypoparathyroidism, but due to issues regarding rubber particles in the solution, manufacturing has been stopped and the drug is currently unavailable.

 follow-upTop

-1) Corrected serum calcium levels (albumin-corrected or ionized calcium), phosphorus, magnesium, urea nitrogen, and creatinine should be monitored every 3 to 6 months.
-If changes are made in the dose of calcium or calcitriol, or if symptoms of hypocalcemia or hypercalcemia occur, serum calcium and phosphate may require weekly evaluation.
+1) Corrected serum calcium levels (albumin-corrected or ionized calcium), phosphorus, magnesium, and creatinine should be monitored every 3 to 6 months.
+If changes are made in the dose of calcium or calcitriol, or if symptoms of hypocalcemia or hypercalcemia occur, serum calcium and phosphate may require weekly evaluation until stable and in the targeted range.

 2) Annual monitoring of urinary calcium excretion, creatinine, and sodium (either by 24-hour urine collection or random urine collection), and 25(OH)D levels is currently advised.